What is the BSKC?

 The total cost of entry into the practice session and semi-final is £61.67 per driver (£185.0 per team).

-New discounts for 2018: the more teams you enter, the more discount your school will receive.
+Discounts for 2019: the more teams you enter, the more discount your school will receive.

 |#teams||Total Normal Price||Discount||Total price with discount||Avg price per team|

 The best teams in each region from the local-finals will qualify directly to the regional finals.

 Those teams that are successful in the regional-finals will be invited to race in the national-final and have a shot at being crowned the British Schools Karting Champions of 2019.